bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 People have been writing about clustering transactions and labeling transaction clusters.
-And there are huge companies like Genelysis built on top of this premise that monetize on this expertise and sell basically the service of de-anonymizing users.
+And there are huge companies like Chainalysis built on top of this premise that monetize on this expertise and sell basically the service of de-anonymizing users.
 Bitcoin privacy on layer one is kind of more or less understood.
-We understand what's bad about this and it can be to some extent improved using techniques like mixing, coin joins and so on.
+We understand what's bad about this and it can be to some extent improved using techniques like mixing, coinjoins and so on.
 But with Lightning, we have a different set of tradeoffs, a different system.
 I see a huge potential here for privacy because Lightning is a layer two network.
 And as I explained before, payments go through a path of nodes from the center to potentially some intermediary nodes and to the receiver.